oleg-shilo/Favorites.vscode/README.md

 ![](resources/images/folder_specific.png)

+### _Data Location_

+The default location of all Favorite lists folder depends on the host operating system:

+* **Windows:** %appdata%\Code\User\favorites.user
+* **Mac:** $HOME/Library/Application Support/Code/User/favorites.user
+* **Linux:** $HOME/.config/Code/User/favorites.user

+If for whatever reason you want to manage your lists in custom location then you can achieve it by seting Favorites `favorites.dataLocation` configuration value to your preferred folder path.

+This feature represents an interesting opportunity when you can spscify the location for the lists based on the workspace folder.
+Thus if you set the configuration to `${workspaceFolder}\.vscode` then all your lists will be managed from the workspace-specific folder `.vscode` if VSCode has workspace/folder opened.
+Otherwise the lists will be managed from the default location.

 ### _Experimental features_

 From v1.5.3 you can use a workspace local list specific for the workspace location.
 There are two possible locations and file names for this type of list: